carina-fehr/osProject/README.md

 - then run it like usual with: ./OShomework.sh
 - has extra function readdir added to it, runs preloadLib.c
 - To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for different address families, app related or IP related
-- To test readdir hijack for file hiding: type ls after running, should not show any .txt files in directory

 To run getchar with test_getchar: read instructions at the beginning of the getchar file